 Note: Individual degree programs may have additional/higher requirements, which would be indicated on its academic program page in the bulletin.

-The USI Distance Learning has parameters specific to geographic location and distance education through USI.
-Updated information about this subject may be found at: https://www.usi.edu/distance/
+USI Online Learning has parameters specific to geographic location and distance education through USI.
+Updated information about this subject may be found at: https://www.usi.edu/online-learning

 The minimum criteria to be considered for admission to the Graduate Nursing Program includes: